yuzhangClaremont/cs151-reinforcement/README.md

 <pre>python autograder.py -q q8</pre>

-<h3><a name="Q7"></a>Question 9 (1 point): Q-Learning and Pacman</h3>
+### <a name="Q9"></a>Question 9 (1 point): Q-Learning and Pacman

-<p>Time to play some Pacman!
+Time to play some Pacman!
 Pacman will play games in two phases.
-In the first phase, <em>training</em>, Pacman will begin to learn about the values of positions and actions.
+In the first phase, _training_, Pacman will begin to learn about the values of positions and actions.
 Because it takes a very long time to learn accurate Q-values even for tiny grids, Pacman's training games run in quiet mode by default, with no GUI (or console) display.
-Once Pacman's training is complete, he will enter <em>testing</em> mode.
-When testing, Pacman's <code>self.epsilon</code> and <code>self.alpha</code> will be set to 0.0, effectively stopping Q-learning and disabling exploration, in order to allow Pacman to exploit his learned policy.
+Once Pacman's training is complete, he will enter _testing_ mode.
+When testing, Pacman's `self.epsilon` and `self.alpha` will be set to 0.0, effectively stopping Q-learning and disabling exploration, in order to allow Pacman to exploit his learned policy.
 Test games are shown in the GUI by default.
-Without any code changes you should be able to run Q-learning Pacman for very tiny grids as follows:</p>
+Without any code changes you should be able to run Q-learning Pacman for very tiny grids as follows:

 <pre>python pacman.py -p PacmanQAgent -x 2000 -n 2010 -l smallGrid </pre>

-<p>Note that <code>PacmanQAgent</code> is already defined for you in terms of the <code>QLearningAgent</code> you've already written. <code>PacmanQAgent</code> is only different in that it has default learning parameters that are more effective for the Pacman problem (<code>epsilon=0.05, alpha=0.2, gamma=0.8</code>).
+Note that `PacmanQAgent` is already defined for you in terms of the `QLearningAgent` you've already written. `PacmanQAgent` is only different in that it has default learning parameters that are more effective for the Pacman problem (`epsilon=0.05, alpha=0.2, gamma=0.8`).
 You will receive full credit for this question if the command above works without exceptions and your agent wins at least 80% of the time.
-The autograder will run 100 test games after the 2000 training games.</p>
+The autograder will run 100 test games after the 2000 training games.

-<p><em>Hint:</em> If your <code>QLearningAgent</code> works for <code>gridworld.py</code> and <code>crawler.py</code> but does not seem to be learning a good policy for Pacman on <code>smallGrid</code>, it may be because your <code>getAction</code> and/or <code>computeActionFromQValues</code> methods do not in some cases properly consider unseen actions.
-In particular, because unseen actions have by definition a Q-value of zero, if all of the actions that <em>have</em> been seen have negative Q-values, an unseen action may be optimal.
-Beware of the argmax function from util.Counter!</p>
+_Hint:_ If your `QLearningAgent` works for `gridworld.py` and `crawler.py` but does not seem to be learning a good policy for Pacman on `smallGrid`, it may be because your `getAction` and/or `computeActionFromQValues` methods do not in some cases properly consider unseen actions.
+In particular, because unseen actions have by definition a Q-value of zero, if all of the actions that _have_ been seen have negative Q-values, an unseen action may be optimal.
+Beware of the argmax function from util.Counter!

-<p><em>Note:</em> To grade your answer, run:</p>
+_Note:_ To grade your answer, run:

 <pre>python autograder.py -q q9</pre>

-<p><em>Note:</em> If you want to experiment with learning parameters, you can use the option <code>-a</code>, for example <code>-a epsilon=0.1,alpha=0.3,gamma=0.7</code>.
-These values will then be accessible as <code>self.epsilon, self.gamma</code> and <code>self.alpha</code> inside the agent.</p>
+_Note:_ If you want to experiment with learning parameters, you can use the option `-a`, for example `-a epsilon=0.1,alpha=0.3,gamma=0.7`.
+These values will then be accessible as `self.epsilon, self.gamma` and `self.alpha` inside the agent.

-<p><em>Note:</em> While a total of 2010 games will be played, the first 2000 games will not be displayed because of the option <code>-x 2000</code>, which designates the first 2000 games for training (no output).
+_Note:_ While a total of 2010 games will be played, the first 2000 games will not be displayed because of the option `-x 2000`, which designates the first 2000 games for training (no output).
 Thus, you will only see Pacman play the last 10 of these games.
-The number of training games is also passed to your agent as the option <code>numTraining</code>.</p>
+The number of training games is also passed to your agent as the option `numTraining`.

-<p><em>Note:</em> If you want to watch 10 training games to see what's going on, use the command:</p>
+_Note:_ If you want to watch 10 training games to see what's going on, use the command:

 <pre>python pacman.py -p PacmanQAgent -n 10 -l smallGrid -a numTraining=10</pre>

-<p>During training, you will see output every 100 games with statistics about how Pacman is faring.
+During training, you will see output every 100 games with statistics about how Pacman is faring.
 Epsilon is positive during training, so Pacman will play poorly even after having learned a good policy: this is because he occasionally makes a random exploratory move into a ghost.
 As a benchmark, it should take between 1,000 and 1400 games before Pacman's rewards for a 100 episode segment becomes positive, reflecting that he's started winning more than losing.
-By the end of training, it should remain positive and be fairly high (between 100 and 350).</p>
+By the end of training, it should remain positive and be fairly high (between 100 and 350).

-<p>Make sure you understand what is happening here: the MDP state is the <em>exact</em> board configuration facing Pacman, with the now complex transitions describing an entire ply of change to that state.
-The intermediate game configurations in which Pacman has moved but the ghosts have not replied are <em>not</em> MDP states, but are bundled in to the transitions.</p>
+Make sure you understand what is happening here: the MDP state is the _exact_ board configuration facing Pacman, with the now complex transitions describing an entire ply of change to that state.
+The intermediate game configurations in which Pacman has moved but the ghosts have not replied are _not_ MDP states, but are bundled in to the transitions.

-<p>Once Pacman is done training, he should win very reliably in test games (at least 90% of the time), since now he is exploiting his learned policy.</p>
+Once Pacman is done training, he should win very reliably in test games (at least 90% of the time), since now he is exploiting his learned policy.

-<p>However, you will find that training the same agent on the seemingly simple <code>mediumGrid</code> does not work well.
+However, you will find that training the same agent on the seemingly simple `mediumGrid` does not work well.
 In our implementation, Pacman's average training rewards remain negative throughout training.
 At test time, he plays badly, probably losing all of his test games.
-Training will also take a long time, despite its ineffectiveness.</p>
+Training will also take a long time, despite its ineffectiveness.

-<p>Pacman fails to win on larger layouts because each board configuration is a separate state with separate Q-values.
+Pacman fails to win on larger layouts because each board configuration is a separate state with separate Q-values.
 He has no way to generalize that running into a ghost is bad for all positions.
-Obviously, this approach will not scale.</p>
+Obviously, this approach will not scale.

-### <a name="Q8"></a>Question 10 (3 points): Approximate Q-Learning
+### <a name="Q10"></a>Question 10 (3 points): Approximate Q-Learning

 Implement an approximate Q-learning agent that learns weights for features of states, where many states might share the same features.
 Write your implementation in `ApproximateQAgent` class in `qlearningAgents.py`, which is a subclass of `PacmanQAgent`.